-Another election year is upon us, and once again federal and state candidates are on track to raise and spend unprecedented sums for their election efforts.
-That means corporations, trade associations, 501(c)(4) advocacy organization, and their leaders, members and donors will be inundated with political contribution requests.
+Another election year is upon us and, once again, federal and state candidates are on track to raise and spend unprecedented sums for their election efforts.
+That means corporations, trade associations, 501(c)(4) advocacy organizations, and their leaders, members and donors will be inundated with political contribution requests.
 They may also be asked to help candidates and political parties in other ways, such as hosting fundraisers or providing in-kind contributions of goods or services.

 Federal corporate contributions are prohibited

 Federal and state corporate contribution rules often differ significantly